monk-io/docs/docs/lifecycle/running-templates-cluster.md

     monk load mongos.yaml
     monk run -t mytag mynamespace/many-mongos

-This will result in four instances of `mongodb/latest` starting in your cluster.
+This will result in four instances of `mongodb/mongodb` starting in your cluster.
 This approach works well for stateless Kits that are to be run in great numbers of exact copies.

 ## Updating and Stopping

-Updating and stopping Kits in a cluster work the same as their [local counterparts](running-templates.md).
+Updating and stopping Kits in a cluster work the same as their [local counterparts](../basics/running-templates.md).

 ## Conclusion

 We have learned that running workloads in a cluster is almost as simple as running them locally.
-Uncomplicated workloads like MongoDB are not that interesting on their own as Monk can compose multiple different Kits into reusable system Kits.
+Uncomplicated workloads like MongoDB are not that interesting on their own as MonkOS can compose multiple different Kits into reusable system Kits.
 Head to the next guide to learn how to build a small system with Monk.